 Look out for Side Effects

 Ask what side effects your medications can cause, and watch for them.
 If you think you may be having a bad reaction to a medication, or if you think a medication is not working, tell your healthcare provider as soon as possible.
-However, don’t stop taking a medication without first checking with a healthcare professional.
+However, don’t stop taking a medication without first checking with a healthcare provider.

 Ask about Over-the-Counter Medications